scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 record model shown in Table :ref:`recordtable`.
 A record is related to a project and a container in the history of the project containers.
 When a record is created, its container is the last container in the the project's history at that time.
-Thus a record that will be done on a modified project source code has to be performed after the new container for this modified version of the project get pushed to the history field.
+Thus, a record that will be done on a modified project source code has to be performed after the new container for this modified version of the project get pushed to the history field.
 This way we ensure that two records with different containers are from two different sources codes and also two records